 - The assigning procedure continues throughout the week and I publish a list of games that still need referees every day.
 Please email me if you can fill one of these open positions.
 I usually fill them on a first to respond basis.
 My goal is to have 100% coverage every week.
 You can find the most up-to-date list at https://idahoassignor.org/available-assignments/ .
 The list is date stamped so you can always tell when it was last updated.

 - I send an update email most days during the season.
 Things change throughout the season and leagues often ask me to communicate their requests and concerns, so please read these emails immediately.
 I can’t tell you how many times I have covered something important in the update email and still had problems because referees did not read it.
 If you are a youth referee you may want to parent to also get a copy of these emails.
 Please have them sign up using the form at the bottom of any page in this website.

 - Game reports and misconduct reports are due in Arbiter within 48 hours for all leagues.
 This applies to center referees only.
 Assistant referees do not have reporting responsibilities.
-Failure to file a timely game report means you won’t be paid for the game due to league requirements.
+Failure to file a timely game report means you won’t be paid for the game per league requirements.

 - Finally, please make sure you have set up your ArbiterPay account AND linked the ArbiterPay account to your Arbiter account.
 You can check this by logging into Arbiter, clicking “ARBITERPAY” under PAYMENTS.
 If your ArbiterPay account is listed, then you are set up.
-If not, please follow the video tutorial in the support section of Arbiter.
+If not, please follow these instructions.
 You can’t be paid if ArbiterPay and Arbiter aren’t set up correctly.
 If you have questions about ArbiterPay, please send them to ArbiterPay support.
 I can’t help with ArbiterPay issues because ArbiterPay acts as a bank and does not share your account information with me.